Facico/Chinese-Vicuna/README.md

 - April 4, 2023: Add performance for [13B](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-13B.md), which trains on a single 3090.
 - April 11, 2023：Released our continuous-finetune on the vertical corpus of Chinese medical quizzes [Chinese-Vicuna-medical](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/performance-medical.md).Provides examples of vertical corpus training

+## Possible problems encountered

+When installing and using this project, some problems may be encountered, and the various problems encountered so far are summarized as follows:
+Before asking questions, take a look at this [Notes](https://github.com/Facico/Chinese-Vicuna/blob/master/docs/notes.md)
 ## Table of Contents

 [Vicuna](https://github.com/Facico/Chinese-Vicuna)